soeminnminn/stellar-blade-checklist/README.md

 - No account or login required
 - Your progress will persist between visits
 - If you clear browser data, progress will reset

+### 📤 Export / Import Progress

+To back up or move your progress between devices:

+- Click **"Export Progress"** to download a `.json` file of your checklist state
+- Click **"Import Progress"** and select your file to restore it

+All data is stored locally in your browser.
+No login is required.